dasilva333/emeraldchat-extension/README.md

 - Attach custom notes and reminders for users
 - Receiving a notification for an image no longer says null
 - Line breaks pasted in message will properly render
+- Browser tab will now alert you when a new notification is displayed